John Grazier: Methods

 Grazier started drawing images of coffee cups, buses, diners, tunnels and bridges at the beginning of his career in 1973.

-As the Washington Post art critic Jo Ann Lewis wrote of John Grazier's technique and subject matter (1980):
+In May 1980, Washington Post art critic Jo Ann Lewis described Grazier's technique and subject matter as:

 “…Silent, unpeopled interiors with empty coffee cups, overlooking a parking lot full of buses… He starts with an overall design in his head, draws in the basic lines with a ruler and then fills in the images with free-hand cross-hatching that retains the integrity of each line...”

 During the 1990s, his subject matter evolved further, focusing on facades of Victorian architecture buildings, railed porches and balconies, windows, elaborate moldings (“Porch of the Bellevue Inn”, “The Silence of the Attic”), phones (“Sunset Strip”) and drawing persons (“The Carousel of Dreams” in 1996).

 In 2001, Grazier started working in color using oil paints.

-Public Collections
+Public collections

 His works, “House on a Hill in a Dream” (1974) and “Memory of a Porch” (1976), are in the permanent collection of the Smithsonian American Art Museum.
 Another pencil drawing “End of the Line” (1980) is in the Art Institute of Chicago.
 “Breaking Up” (1976) and “Memory of a Porch (1975) are in the National Gallery of Art.

 The drawing “Passing Windows in Fall” is included in the Hechinger Collection “Tools as Art.”
 His works are also included in the permanent collections of the Library of Congress, the National Law Enforcement Museum in Washington, DC, and the Arkansas Arts Center.
 Two of his works, "Untitled" and "Rattling Windows", are included in the Pollock-Krasner Foundation image collection.

-Grazier's works are also included in the following university collections: “City Lines” (1978) Rose Art Museum at Brandeis University (Waltham, Massachusetts), Davidson College (Davidson, North Carolina), Dartmouth College (Hanover, New Hampshire), University of Rochester (Rochester, New York), and Wellesley College (Wellesley, Massachusetts).
+Grazier's works are also included in the following university collections: “City Lines” (1978) Rose Art Museum at Brandeis University in Waltham, Massachusetts, Davidson College in Davidson, North Carolina, Dartmouth College in Hanover, New Hampshire, the University of Rochester in Rochester, New York, and Wellesley College in Wellesley, Massachusetts.

 His work has been purchased by many law firms and corporations.
-His work is also in the private collections of Jim Lehrer, Truland Systems (“Night of the Shooting Stars”, “Dreams of the Wild Child”, “Burning Bush”, "The Prosperous House", "Whispers in the Attic", “Rebecca’s Doll House”), Nixon Peabody, Hogan & Hartson (“The Visitor”, currently Hogan Lovells), Owens Corning Corporation (Toledo, Ohio), Cyrus and Myrtle Katzen family (founders of the Katzen Arts Center at the American University in Washington, DC).
+His work is also in the private collections of Jim Lehrer, Truland Systems (“Night of the Shooting Stars”, “Dreams of the Wild Child”, “Burning Bush”, "The Prosperous House", "Whispers in the Attic", “Rebecca’s Doll House”), Nixon Peabody, Hogan & Hartson (“The Visitor”, currently Hogan Lovells), Owens Corning Corporation (Toledo, Ohio), Cyrus and Myrtle Katzen family founders of the Katzen Arts Center at the American University in Washington, D.C.

-One-Man Shows
+One-Man shows

-In 1974, he had his first one-man show at the Baltimore Museum of Art (Baltimore, Maryland), 22 pieces, including “Sound of the Wind".
+In 1974, he had his first one-man show at the Baltimore Museum of Art in Baltimore, which featured 22 pieces, including “Sound of the Wind".
 David Tannous of Washington Star-News wrote of that show: